-If the foregoing rest period is invaded by no more than one (1) hour for an "On Production" employee (or no more than two (2) hours for an "Off Production" employee assigned to a production) following dismissal from a studio or nearby location, the employee shall be paid additional straight time for all such invaded time.
-Otherwise, the penalty shall be as provided in Paragraph 11(b) below.
+(1) The daily rest period shall be ten (10) hours, except as otherwise provided in subparagraph (2) below.
+If the daily rest period is invaded by no more than one (1) hour for an On Production employee (or no more than two (2) hours for an Off Production employee) following dismissal from a studio or nearby location, the employee shall be paid additional straight time for all such invaded time.
+Otherwise, the penalty for an invasion of the daily rest period shall be as provided in Paragraph 11(b) below.